fincham/disk-eraser/README.md

 Currently the script expects to be run on Debian Jessie, as it contains a static list of the dependencies needed for <tt>nwipe</tt>.
 This will be fixed in a future release.
 The resulting initrd image and kernel however may be used on any machine, not just Debian Jessie systems.

-Future versions of this software will use ATA Secure Erase as a preference, before falling back to <tt>nwipe</tt>.
+Future versions of this software will use ATA Secure Erase (including unfreezing disks as needed) as a preference, before falling back to <tt>nwipe</tt>.
 This is not yet implemented.